migamake/slicker-template/README.md

 # Slick Template

-This repository provides template for `Slick`-based project with improvements made by MigaMake Pte Ltd in order to make static website generation more convinient.
+This repository provides a template for `Slick`-based project with improvements made by MigaMake Pte Ltd in order to make static website generation more convenient.

 - [GitLab CI](#gitlab-ci)
 - [Install](#install)